luisprooc/API_projectsJS/Readme.md

 * I will put into practice that I learned with fetch API.

 * You must add the country to the you want to know the weather.

+## Seeker letters of songs

+* This project will be use Apiary.

+* The project will be divided into modules.

+* You must introduce the artist and song that you wish.